Axway/streams-open-docs/content/en/docs/publishers/_index.md

 ### Type of data source

 Streams can adapt to different type of data sources.
-We distinguish data sources that provide a full data set (snapshot) from data sources able to directly publish events.
+We distinguish between data sources that provide a full data set (snapshot) and data sources that directly publish events.

 #### Configuring the type of data source